-3-9 2nd IGNITION/2nd ACCESSORY OUTPUT: This will allow the PINK/WHITE to be used as a 2nd button of the

-- ignition or an accessory. - 3-10 ACCESSORY STATE DURING WAIT-TO-START: This feature will allow the selection of the accessory output to be ON or OFF during wait-to-start. - 3-11 2nd STATUS OUTPUT: This feature will allow selection of status output or a rear defogger mode that turns on ten seconds after the vehicle has started.
-The defogger mode has two selections, latched or pulsed.
+- 3-9 2nd IGNITION/ACCESSORY OUTPUT: This will allow the PINK/WHITE to be used as a 2nd ignition or an accessory.
+The default is 2nd ignition. - 3-10 ACCESSORY STATE DURING WAIT-TO-START OFF/ON: This feature will allow the selection of the accessory output to be ON or OFF during wait-to-start. - 3-11 2nd STATUS OUTPUT NORMAL/REAR DEFOGGER LATCHED 10-MIN/PULSE: This feature will allow selection of status output or a rear defogger mode that turns on ten seconds after the vehicle has started if the vehicle interior temperature is below 55 degrees F. The defogger mode has two selections, latched or pulsed.
 Latched mode will only stay on for 10 minutes. - 3-12 ANTI-GRIND ON/OFF: With the anti-grind On (default) the ground-when-armed output will be active during remote start operation.
-If accessories such as a voice module or window module are added to the unit, it may be necessary to program this feature off.

-false alarm prevention circuitry
+If accessories such as a voice module or window module are added to the unit, it may be necessary to program this feature off. - 3-13 DIESEL TIMER-WAIT-TO-START/15, 30, 45 SECONDS: Default is the "Wait-to-Start" input control wire, or programmable to ignore the input control wire by a delay of 15, 30, or 45 seconds.
+This feature can be also programmed with the Bitwriter® and with a delay from 1 to 90 seconds. - 3-14 TIMER MODE-TIMED STARTS/TEMPERATURE STARTS: The system will start every 3-hours until canceled by the brake, hood, or neutral safety shut-down wires (a maximum of 6 times).
+The temperature start mode will not start the vehicle unless the interior temperature of the vehicle is less than 0 degrees F. The temperature start mode will exit after 18 hours. - 3-15 RUN TIME (TIMER MODE)-12, 3, 6, 9 MINUTES: Selects the time in minutes that the system will operate the engine until the system "times out".
+This is the maximum operation period and the system may be shut down using a shutdown at any time.
+Using the Bitwriter®, the run time can be programmed for any duration from 1-16 minutes.

+nuisance prevention® circuitry

-The false alarm prevention circuitry requires that you change the way you test the system as it will bypass an input zone for 60 minutes.
+NPC requires that you change the way you test the system as NPC will bypass an input zone for 60 minutes.
 If the system "sees" the same zone trigger three times AND the triggers are spaced less than an hour apart, the system will bypass that input zone for 60 minutes.
 If that zone does not attempt to trigger the system during the 60-minute bypass period, the zone's monitoring will begin again at the end of the hour.
 If it does attempt to trigger while bypassed, the 60-minute bypass starts over again.

-Disarming and rearming the system does not reset false alarm prevention circuitry.
-The only way to reset false alarm prevention circuitry is for the 60 minutes to pass, without a trigger, or for the ignition to be turned on.
-This allows the system to be repeatedly triggered, disarmed and rearmed, and still allow false alarm prevention circuitry to bypass a faulty zone.
+Disarming and rearming the system does not reset NPC.
+The only way to reset NPC is for the 60 minutes to pass, without a trigger, or for the ignition to be turned on.
+This allows the system to be repeatedly triggered, disarmed and rearmed, and still allow NPC to bypass a faulty zone.

-When disarming the system, 5 chirps indicate false alarm prevention is activated.
+When disarming the system, 5 chirps indicate NPC is activated.
 The LED will report the zone that has been bypassed.
 (See Diagnostics section of this guide.)

-override mode
+valet mode

-To enter or exit override mode with the override switch:
+To enter or exit valet mode with the valet/program switch: